catherinesloan/D3-challenge/README.md

 To see part 1 of assignment - uncomment out  '<script type="text/javascript" src="assets/js/app.js"></script>' in html file and comment out bonus source

+Need to tidy up comments for both parts.